 A hard but mediocre cop is assigned to escort a prostitute into custody from Las Vegas to Phoenix, so that she can testify in a mob trial.
 But a lot of people are literally betting that they won't make it into town alive.

-In Phoenix, the alcoholic and mediocre detective Ben Shockley is assigned by the Chief Commissary Blakelock to bring the witness Gus Mally from Las Vegas for a minor trial.
-Shockley travels to Vegas and finds that Gus Mally is an aggressive and intelligent prostitute with a college degree and she tells him that the odds are against her showing up in court.
-Shockley learns that she will actually testify against a powerful mobster and the mafia is chasing them trying to kill them both.
-He calls Blakelock and request a police escort from Phoenix to protect them.
-But soon he discovers that someone is betraying him in the police department.
+In Phoenix, Arizona, alcoholic and mediocre Detective Ben Shockley (Clint Eastwood) is assigned by Chief Commissary Blakelock (William Prince) to bring witness Gus Mally (Sondra Locke) from Las Vegas, Nevada for a minor trial.
+Shockley travels to Las Vegas and finds that Gus Mally is an aggressive and intelligent prostitute with a college degree and she tells him that the odds are against her showing up in court.
+Shockley learns that she will actually testify against a powerful mobster, and the mafia is chasing them, trying to kill them both.
+He calls Blakelock and requests a Police escort from Phoenix to protect them.
+But soon, he discovers that someone is betraying him in the Police Department.
 Now, Shockley and Malley hijack a bus and Shockley welds thick steel plates and transforms the cabin in an armored bus trying to reach the Forum.
-But they will need to drive through a gauntlet of police officers armed with heavy weapons.Written by
+But they will need to drive through a gauntlet of Police Officers armed with heavy weapons.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil